hamzakhalique/CoinGeckoAPI/README.md

 # CoinGeckoAPI
-Retrieves daily prices, log returns, market caps and total volume data and transforms to pandas dataframe
+Retrieves daily prices, log returns, market caps and total volume data from CoinGecko API and transforms to pandas dataframe